thedude0606/options_copy_TB/PROGRESS.md

   - **Fixed string indices errors in real-time data processing** by adding proper type checking and validation in the update_price_chart and update_data_table functions to handle different data formats and prevent "string indices must be integers, not 'str'" errors
   - **Enhanced real-time data streaming** with robust error handling, data validation, and proper formatting to ensure consistent data structure for visualization components
   - **Fixed duplicate output error in real-time data streaming** by adding allow_duplicate=True to the callback in integration.py that was conflicting with the callback in real_time_tab.py, resolving the "Output 0 (rt-stream-data.data) is already in use" error
+  - **Implemented missing run_all_tests function** in integration.py to fix the "ImportError: cannot import name 'run_all_tests'" error in run_simplified_dashboard.py, adding comprehensive testing capabilities for data pipeline, recommendation engine, and integration components with detailed success rate reporting

 ## Current Work in Progress